Water Lilies (film): Production

 Adèle Haenel wasn't doubled in her swimming scenes.

-Director Céline Sciamma said she had no trouble persuading the three leading actresses to join.
-Although, nevertheless, there are a few intimate scenes in the film."In the casting, I told each girl the whole scenario, including that scene in which one girl deflowers the other.
+Director Céline Sciamma said she had no trouble persuading the three leading actresses to join, despite the intimate scenes in the film.
+"In the casting, I told each girl the whole scenario, including that scene in which one girl deflowers the other.
 You can't just say to a girl, 'if you're naked, that's your character.'
 No, it's her body.
 So I was always honest.
 I said that I would not betray them, that I would not take anything from them, that they should give me something.
 By itself.
 If they wanted to participate, they knew how far they had to go.
 I was surprised that they were immediately excited.
 But the story was really about them, they felt connected to it.
 And those parents were just as excited.
 They even helped me to lie to the government because I had given them a clean version of the script to convince them.
 The parents supported that story," Sciamma recalled.

 Reception

 The film received generally positive reviews.
-Review aggregation website Rotten Tomatoes gives the film an 82% approval rating based on 49 reviews.
+Review aggregation website Rotten Tomatoes gives the film an 82% approval rating with an average score of 6.70/10 based on 49 reviews.
 The site's consensus is: "Water Lilies is a sharply-observed, provocative coming-of-age story that captures the anxieties of the early teen years."
-Metacritic gives the film an average score of 65%, based on 12 reviews, indicating "generally favorable reviews".
+Metacritic gives the film an average score of 67%, based on 12 reviews, indicating "generally favorable reviews".

 Tim Palmer discusses the film in the context of first-time, debutant filmmaking in France, which makes up around 40% of French cinema each year.
 As such, Sciamma's film is formally audacious (notably in its minimalism), self-referential (as in the director's cameo as a McDonald's clerk), and very engaged with intimate rites-of-passage, the socialization process rendered through a feminine sensibility.